 An effective answer to this type of question will also help you stand out among the other candidates.
 Don’t give a list of your skills or the reasons why you’d be a good employee.
 Instead, describe a situation that shows how you used your skills to succeed on the job.
 For example, if you’re applying for a job that needs you to deal with customers, describe how you used patience and communication skills to handle a potentially difficult situation.

 For more information about a technique that will help you describe your accomplishments, check out Analyzing Your Accomplishments [PDF].

 - What is it about our services or products that interests you?

 - Why did you apply for this job?

 - What do you know about our organization?

 - Why do you want to work for us?

-The interviewer is asking if you’ve done your homework—in other words, are you interested enough in this position to research the organization and the job you’ve applied for?
+The interviewer is asking if you’ve done your homework.
+In other words, they want to know if you are interested enough in this position to research the organization and the job you’ve applied for.

 You can prepare for this kind of question by: